WHY IS IT SOGOOD FOR BABIES AND CHILDREN TO SWING?

-When your baby can sit up unaided, which is generally at about 6 months, the time is right to start swinging.
-Starting your baby swinging young makes the most of the many ways in which swinging help your child’s development, as the fist few years of life are when the foundation for further developments are made.
+When your baby can sit up unaided, which is generally at between 6- 9 months, the time is right to start swinging.
+Starting your baby swinging young makes the most of the many ways in which swinging helps your child’s development, as the first few years of life are when the foundation for further developments are made.
 It is important to have a safe and comfortable swing made for babies with support on all sides.
 The swing also needs a crotch restraint.
 Start out gently and push from the front, so your face is in full view.
 Play peek-a-boo games and make sound effects to make it even more fun.
 Add bubbles to double the fun and support eye development also.

 One amazing thing about swinging is that it has the capability to provide both excitement and relaxation which are complete opposites.
-Children are generally attracted to movement that meets their current needs and swinging has the ability to follow that need.
-An over stimulated child is likely to relax and calm down on the swing, while an under stimulated child is likely to seek out a feeling of excitement.
+An over stimulated Teeny Tiny is likely to relax and become calm on a swing, while an under stimulated child is likely to seek out a feeling of excitement.

 The body and mind seem to have this fantastic ability to unconsciously know what they need and will automatically take that out of the swinging.

 Excitement: The most obvious benefit of swinging is that it is fun and exciting.
 The feeling of being weightless for a split second at each end of the pendulum, feeling the wind as you accelerate down, hitting the bottom of the pendulum in full speed with the extra g-force on your body is exciting.
 To laugh and be happy is most beneficial to both our physical and mental health.